algorinfo/datawords/docs/source/index.rst

 Welcome to datawords!
 =====================================

-**Datawords** is a library oriented to NLP Task.
+**Datawords** is a library oriented to NLP tasks.
 Usually it's a wrapper around well stablished libraries like Transformers, Spacy and Gensim.

 Datawords let's you: